g-plane/cue-splitter/README.md

 - Track information can be edited before splitting.
 - Single or multiple tracks can be splitted and downloaded.
 If you selected multiple tracks and you're using Chromium-based browser, you can save them to a local folder without unarchiving a zip file.
 - Character Voice names in artist field will be detected and can be extracted with one click.
+- Dragging and dropping audio file/Cue Sheet file/front cover picture file (or even all of them) to the page is supported.

 ## Related Projects